Neraud/release-watcher/docs/Configuration.md

 If `path` doesn't start with a `/`, it is assumed to be relative to the main configuration file directory.

-A single gauge is written : `missed_releases`, and it counts the number of missed releases.
+A single gauge is written : `releasewatcher_new_releases_total`, and it counts the number of missed releases.

 If has the following labels :